Wierzbowsky/GotekLEDScreenClock/Docs/readme.txt

 Assembling
 ----------

 Take 6 orginal Gotek LED screen boards and desolder the LED screen, the controller chip and the capacitor.
-The solder the chip, capacitor and the screen onto the small board (you can order it from jlcpcb.com factory using the provided Gerber files).
+Then solder the chip, capacitor and the screen onto the small board (you can order it from jlcpcb.com factory using the provided Gerber files).